area9innovation/fast/gringo/readme.md

 ## TODO

+- This construct is exponential: exp1 = exp2 (...)+ | exp2

+  but can be changed to

+	exp1 = exp2 (...)*

+  which is not.
+Do this, and found out why we did not warn about it.

 - Warn if the "last" level of a GPrecedence sequence has left- or right- recursion, which will break precedence